panosc-eu/search-api/doc/api-calls.md

 #### Returns

-An array of Document JSON objects as defined in the data model, including child objects, e.g. Datasets, Members and Parameters
+An array of document JSON objects as defined in the data model.
+To include child objects, see [Querying](./query.md) and [Document Queries](./document-example-queries.md).

 ```json
 [